 7. W3Schools

 W3Schools may be better to use as a supplemental resource, as it does not provide expert support to answer questions or direct students to clear next steps.
+And because the subjects are so advanced, there's the risk that a student may get frustrated and chose not to continue pursuing computer science.

 8. TinkerCAD

 TinkerCAD is a versatile and user-friendly platform designed to introduce kids and teens to the exciting world of 3D design and modeling.
 With its intuitive interface and engaging features, TinkerCAD empowers young learners to explore their creativity, enhance spatial reasoning skills, and delve into the fundamentals of design and engineering.
+It's also ad-free and kidSAFE-certified to ensure privacy and a safe learning environment.

-Through TinkerCAD's online platform, students can access a range of tools to create 3D models from scratch.
+Through TinkerCAD's online platform, kids can access a range of tools to create 3D models from scratch.
 The platform's drag-and-drop functionality makes it easy for beginners to shape, manipulate, and assemble objects in a virtual 3D space.
 TinkerCAD's block-based coding editor, Codeblocks, provides an entry point for students to learn coding principles alongside their design projects.

 9. Thunkable